-On October 16, 2018, the Company, through its indirect wholly owned subsidiary, Shanghai JiuGe Business Management Co., Ltd. ("JiuGe Management"), entered into a series of agreements known as variable interest agreements (the "VIE Agreements") pursuant to which Shanghai JiuGe Information Technology Co., Ltd. ("JiuGe Technology") became our contractually controlled affiliate.
-The use of VIE agreements is a common structure used to acquire PRC corporations, particularly in certain industries in which foreign investment is restricted or forbidden by the PRC government.
-The VIE Agreements include a Consulting Services Agreement, a Loan Agreement, a Power of Attorney Agreement, a Call Option Agreement, and a Share Pledge Agreement in order to secure the connection and commitments of the JiuGe Technology.
+On October 16, 2018, the Company, through its indirect wholly-owned WFOE, JiuGe Management, entered into the VIE Agreements pursuant to which JiuGe Technology became our contractually controlled affiliate.
+The use of VIE agreements is a common structure used to acquire operational control of PRC corporations, particularly in certain industries in which foreign investment is restricted or forbidden by the PRC government.
+The VIE Agreements include a Consulting Services Agreement, a Loan Agreement, a Power of Attorney Agreement, a Call Option Agreement, and a Share Pledge Agreement in order to secure the connection and commitments of JiuGe Technology.
 We operate our mobile payment platform business through JiuGe Technology.